allievw35/Code-Portfolio/README.md

 ## Projects

+Here are a few projects that I have chosen to feature on this portfolio.

 Scheduling ORIE Classes Using Integer Programming: https://github.com/allievw35/Code-Portfolio/blob/main/Scheduling%20ORIE%20Classes%20Using%20Integer%20Programming.pdf

 This project utilized linear programming techniques, Python (Pandas, NumPy, Gurobi), and GitHub to design and develop a solution for the optimal scheduling of classes in the Operations Research Department at Cornell University.